abertschi/service-call-tracker/README.md

   <stacktrace/>
     <script>
       <!CDATA[[
-        String msg = request.payload.string + "was not found because an error happened!" throw new RuntimeException(msg)
+        String msg = request.payload.string + " was not found because an error happened!"
+        throw new RuntimeException(msg)
       ]]>
     </script>